K. K. Chen: Career

-Chen was born in 1898 in Jinze, Jiangsu, now a town in Shanghai.
+Chen was born in 1898 in Jinze city, now a town in Shanghai.
 After studying at Tsinghua College in Beijing, he moved to the United States in 1918 to further his education, earning a BS in 1920 and a PhD in 1923 from the University of Wisconsin-Madison.
 In 1923 he returned to China to work with CF Schmidt at Peking Union Medical College studying the effects of ephedrine.
 Upon finishing this appointment, he returned to the States to complete his studies with an MD from Johns Hopkins University in 1927.
 He continued working at Johns Hopkins for a couple of years before accepting an offer in 1929 from Eli Lilly and Company to be the Director of Pharmacological Research.
 He held this position until his retirement in 1963.
 During this time, he also accepted a part-time faculty appointment from the Indiana University School of Medicine in 1937.
 Upon leaving Eli Lilly, he became full-time faculty and taught until 1968.